Explore the Past, Shape the Future

 the Holocaust

-Most activities can be readily completed within one class period, as stand-alone learning or as a part of comprehensive instruction with our Echoes & Reflections Units.
+Most activities can be completed within one class period, as stand-alone learning, or as a part of comprehensive instruction with Echoes & Reflections.
 They can also be assigned outside of the school setting as homework or learning extensions.

 STUDENT ACTIVITIES